SoftwareAG/c8y-releasenotes/content/release-10-15-0/announcements-10-15-0.md

 * `GET /measurement/measurements/{id}`
 * `DEL /measurements/measurement/{id}`

-The following API will be supported starting with 10.17:
+The following API is not supported in 10.16 will be supported starting with 10.17:

 * `DEL /measurements/measurement/`